“The Daily Undulating Model.”

 The Daily Undulating Model

 The layout is in the name- the variables of volume and intensity change or undulate on a daily basis, depending on what you are targeting.
-Still divided into Mesocycle blocks of amount of weeks (for argument sake 4 weeks) each day that you train a certain block (again, for argument sake, LEG DAY), you would change the variables.
+Still divided into Mesocycle blocks of x amount of weeks (for argument sake 4 weeks) each day that you train a certain block (again, for argument sake, LEG DAY), you would change the variables.
 See example below:

 Leg day